 Examiner reporters were dispatched up and down the coast from Santa Barbara to San Diego to glean whatever they could from interviews with police and anyone else who may have come into contact with Elizabeth.

 While reporters were out searching for information, the Examiner received an anonymous tip that Elizabeth had kept memory books filled with photos and letters.
 The books were allegedly in a trunk that had been lost in transit from the east.
-Reporters from the Examiner went to the Greyhound station in downtown Los Angeles.
+Reporters went to the Greyhound station in downtown Los Angeles.
 There wasn’t a trunk, but there was a suitcase and some bags.

 Robert “Red” Manley.
 Photo likely taken by Perry Fowler.
 Courtesy LAPL.